Ta1kunjms/Hackestate/tasks/tasks-real-estate-website-prd.md

   - [x] 9.2 Build Agent Dashboard with property CRUD and inquiry management
   - [x] 9.3 Build Admin Dashboard with CMS for users, agents, events, and listings
   - [x] 9.4 Create reusable dashboard layout wrapper with sidebar/topbar
+  - [ ] 9.5 Dashboard Sidebar & Navbar Integration
+    - [ ] Make sidebar full height (100%, 100vh, min-h-screen)
+    - [ ] Import and render navbar as a prop in dashboard layout
+    - [ ] Align main content perfectly below navbar and to the right of sidebar, no gaps

 - [x] 10.0 Events Page
   - [x] 10.1 Build Event List with filterable `EventCard.tsx`